lvitals/sjasm/README.md

 =========================
 Sjasm is a Z80 assembler originally developed by Sjoerd Mastijn.
 It is available to download, sources included, at site [XL2S Entertainment](http://xl2s.tk/).

+For detailed instructions, refer to the [Sjasm Manual](docs/sjasmmanual.md).

 #### Configure and build: